valeriearena/jersey-cdi/README.md

-# Tomcat Hello World integrating Jersey and CDI.
+# Web app with Jersey and CDI.

 Follow the Setup Steps below.